 - tidal power - water in the ocean has kinetic energy that can be harnessed.

 A fluid can be divided into two categories: incompressible and compressible fluids.
 Generally, fluids in a liquid state, like water, are incompressible fluids because their density essentially stays constant when the pressure changes.
-Moreover, compressible fluids (most gases) change in density if there is a change in pressure, meaning they have the ability to be compressed—making these fluids vital for things like heat engines.
+Conversely, compressible fluids (most gases) change in density if there is a change in pressure, meaning they have the ability to be compressed, making these fluids vital for things like heat engines.

 Heat engines take advantage of this change in volume from a change in pressure to spin turbines.
 This process allows humans to take advantage of the chemical energy in coal, oil, natural gas and biofuels.
 The same process allows people to generate electricity in nuclear power plants and geothermal energy.